 Health Benefits of Intuitive Eating

-It's hard to study a broad mind-body technique such as intuitive eating but there is a growing amount evidence suggesting that interventions using mindfulness techniques such an learning how to intuitively eat may improve well-being, eating disorders, food cravings and weight loss (6).
+It's hard to study a broad mind-body technique such as intuitive eating but there is a growing amount of evidence suggesting that interventions using mindfulness techniques such as learning how to intuitively eat may improve well-being, eating disorders, food cravings, and weight loss (6).

 Intuitive Eating and Weight Loss